dwarvesf/WeAreHiring/archived/executive-assistant.md

 ---

-1. **Review & Reference check**<br>After we receive applications, we will perform our screening process and double-check on the reference.
+1. **Review & reference check**<br>After we receive applications, we will perform our screening process and double-check on the reference.
 2. **Skills** **assessment test**<br>Ideal candidates will receive links to our skills assessment test, which will focus on the three main skills: English, Writing, Logical Thinking.
 3. **Team interview**<br>Successful candidates will have a direct talk with our Ops members and/or relevant team members.
 4. **Offer**<br>The best candidate will receive an offer from us right away.